wanb-psych/personal-website/README.md

 | Purple | ![Purple](https://via.placeholder.com/16/c912ed?text=+) | `c912ed` |
 | Silver | ![Silver](https://via.placeholder.com/16/cccccc?text=+) | `cccccc` |
 | White  | ![White](https://via.placeholder.com/16/ffffff?text=+)  | `ffffff` |

-## Previous version

-For a look at the first version of my website, and to see how it has evolved, visit [v1](https://github.com/adamalston/v1).

 ---